This page is currently under construction - more information will be available shortly.

 It is everybody’s responsibility to safeguard children and promote their welfare, so we want to ensure that all children and young people with additional needs or at risk of harm are identified at the earliest possible opportunity to prevent them from reaching crisis point.

-We have revised and updated the ‘Levels of Intervention Guidance’ to provide practitioners with a common understanding of the type and level of support that is needed for children and young people based on their need, in line with introduction of the Early Help Graduated Pathway and changes to the ‘Front Door’.
+The ‘Levels of Intervention Guidance’ provides practitioners with a common understanding of the type and level of support that is needed for children and young people based on their need, in line with the Early Help Graduated Pathway and changes to the MASH (Multi Agency Safeguarding Hub).

 What it means for you

-This guide will continues to help support your decision making based on the child’s level of need by:
+This guide will continue to help support your decision making based on the child's level of need by:

-- signposting you to other guidance and support, such as the GSCB website, Family Information Service and South West Child Protection Procedures
+- signposting you to other guidance and support, such as the Early Help Advice, Guidance and Support service, GSCE (Gloucestershire Safeguarding Children Executive) website and the Family Information Service.

 What do you need to do?